 Man Pleads Guilty to Producing Child Pornography

-Stinson pleaded guilty to production of child pornography and faces a mandatory minimum of 15 years in prison when sentenced on August 24.
+Witt pleaded guilty to production of child pornography and faces a mandatory minimum of 15 years in prison and a maximum penalty of 30 years in prison when sentenced on August 15.
 Actual sentences for federal crimes are typically less than the maximum penalties.
 A federal district court judge will determine any sentence after taking into account the U.S. Sentencing Guidelines and other statutory factors.

 A copy of this press release is located on the website of the U.S. Attorney’s Office for the Eastern District of Virginia.
-Related court documents and information is located on the website of the District Court for the Eastern District of Virginia or on PACER by searching for Case No. 1:17-cr-211.
+Related court documents and information are located on the website of the District Court for the Eastern District of Virginia or on PACER by searching for Case No. 3:19-cr-5.